Hope's Corner's Collaborations

 · Walgreens and Stanford Hospital have provided free flu shot clinics during the Saturday breakfast once each year.

-· Hope’s Corner collaborates with the Day Worker Center and First Five to host a Children’s Christmas Party each year to provide crafts for the kids and a place for parents to shop for holiday gifts.
+· Hope’s Corner collaborates with the Day Worker Center and CHAC Family Resource Center to host a Children’s Christmas Party each year to provide crafts for the kids and a place for parents to shop for holiday gifts.

-· Second Harvest Food Bank representatives come to Hope’s Corner occasionally to screen guests for CalFresh benefits.
+· Second Harvest Food Bank provides food, plus representatives come to Hope’s Corner occasionally to screen guests for CalFresh benefits.

 · Santa Clara County Health Department provides monthly healthy eating and fitness literature in multiple languages that Hope’s Corner prints and provides to guests.